Data-Driven Shipping Operations

 - Sales Orders: When customers place orders, they specify what they want, how much of it they want, and when they want it.
 When this information is collected digitally, the system can prompt the customer to provide all of the information necessary to prepare the order accurately.
 Phone and paper form ordering allows much more opportunity for leaving out critical information and for entering erroneous information.

 - Packaging Requirements: Packaging requirements may be fixed or optional.
 For example, product warranties or government regulations may require certain specific packaging and handling instructions.
-Conversely, customers can specify premium packaging of purchased goods.
+Conversely, customers can specify the premium packaging of purchased goods.

 - DeliveryRequirements: Customers may request specific delivery terms, for example, specific unloading location or acceptable range of delivery times to accommodate the availability of handling equipment.